I once was a young man,

 what I wouldn't do for

-My heart is abandon
+And my heart is abandon

-I sleep right where I'm standin'
+I sleep where I'm standin'

-I'm just glad my mom
+I'm glad my mom

 can't see me.

-a little dirty
+I'm drunk a little dirty

 I'm hungry and worried,